lobendan/gvsu-cis350-Team-1/meetings/Sprint_2.md

 # Sprint Plan 1

-**Duration:** 1 week (10/3 - 10/10)
+**Duration:** 1 week (10/10 - 17/10)

 **Sprint Goal:**
-- Get API set up
+- Create first strategies and verify that the idea is working
-- Create prototype of GUI
+- Create prototype of GUI in FIGMA
-- Look into indicators
+- update Trello to Agile one
+- create tutorials on how to get API keys
+- create pip list

 ---